gohugoio/hugo/content/templates/taxonomy-templates.md

 .ByCount
 : Returns an OrderedTaxonomy (slice) ordered by number of entries.

+.Reverse
+: Returns an OrderedTaxonomy (slice) in reverse order.
+Must be used with an OrderedTaxonomy.

 ### OrderedTaxonomy

 Since Maps are unordered, an OrderedTaxonomy is a special structure that has a defined order.